• Skip to main content

 Is Ansible Free?

 YES!
-Ansible is an open source software and thus free to use and can be downloaded and installed from a number of sources, it will currently only run on a Linux or Mac that has Python installed.
+Ansible is Free.
+As an open source software it is free to use and can be downloaded and installed from a number of sources, it will currently only run on a Linux or Mac that has Python installed.

 It will not run directly on Windows.